Home

 • It has been described as looking like Mayonnaise and chicken soup.

-• It is most common to have a layer of it between the biodiesel and water layers.
+• It is most common to have a layer of it between the biodiesel and water layers, although it is possible to have one occur throughout the entire container.

 • It will be thicker than water, and may have a hint of yellow to it.

-You can drain the wash water, put the 'chicken soup' in a separate container to settle, and then continue on with processing with the remaining biodiesel.
+In order to correct it you should drain the wash water, put the 'chicken soup' in a separate container to settle, and then continue on with processing with the remaining biodiesel.
 If left to settle, it will usually break within a couple of days, allowing you to remove the biodiesel and finish washing it... or you could try one of these other methods for a faster result:

 Heat - heat it up and settle it.
 Heat decreases the time it takes to break.
 A great method if you don't want any extra ingredients to remove.

-Salt – add hot salt water and it breaks instantly!
+– add hot salt water and it breaks instantly!
 The heat decreases the density of the oil, while the salt increases the density of the water making them separate easily.

 Glycerin – the methanol and glycerin present in the glycerin by-product work to decrease the surface tension of the soap molecules causing it to separate easily from the biodiesel.